The award ceremony is THU Sept. 26, 2019. Amsterdam, here we come!

 MONISHA SHIVA is an actor, dancer, choreographer and painter, appearing in “The Domestic Crusaders” and “The Rats,” for theater, and independent films such as “Small Delights,” “Carroll Park,” “Echoes” and “Ukkiya Jeevan.”
 A native New Yorker, she has studied classical Indian dance and Bollywood, jazz and samba dancing, and acting at William Esper Studios and Studio 5. http://www.monishashiva.com/Monisha/home.html

-ISAKU KAGEYAMA is a taiko drummer and percussionist, working with Asano Taiko UnitOne in Los Angeles, film-scoring extravaganza “The Masterpiece Experience,” Tokyo taiko ensemble Amanojaku, rock taiko theater “Batare” and “Video Games Live Level 5.”
-A magna cum laude Berklee College of Music graduate, he taught at Wellesley, University of Connecticut, Brown and the Quincy Jones Elementary School. http://isakukageyama.com/
+ISAKU KAGEYAMA is a taiko drummer and percussionist, working with Asano Taiko UnitOne in Los Angeles, film-scoring extravaganza “The Masterpiece Experience” and Tokyo ensemble Amanojaku.
+A magna cum laude Berklee College of Music graduate, he teaches at Wellesley, University of Connecticut and Brown. http://isakukageyama.com/

 THE LIGHTING DESIGNER

-YOSHIAKI TAGO directed “A.F.O.,” “Believer,” “Worst Contact” and “Maid in Akihabara.”
-“The Song of a Tube Manufacturer,” a short film he directed, was awarded the runner-up winner prize at the Yasujiro Ozu Memorial Film Festival contest in 2013.
+YOSHIAKI TAGO, whose video was part of the live performance, has made NEWS FROM FUKUSHIMA into a film.
+Tago also directed “A.F.O.,” “Believer,” “Worst Contact,” “Meido in Akihabara.”
+His short “The Song of a Tube Manufacturer” won the runner-up prize at the Yasujiro Ozu Memorial Film Festival in 2013.
 He serves as film adviser for Takashi Murakami.
-He has also worked with Nobuhiko Obayashi, Takashi Miike and Macoto Tezuka.
-He will be documenting “News from Fukushima” as a film.
+He has worked with Nobuhiko Obayashi, Takashi Miike and Macoto Tezuka.
+He is a graduate of the prestigious Tokyo film school founded by Shohei Imamura.